usox/circulon/README.md

 Requirements
 ============

-To use Circulon in your projects, you will only require PHP 5.5 or later
+To use Circulon in your projects, you will just require PHP 5.6 or later.

 Composer install
 ================